jlesage/docker-czkawka/DOCKERHUB.md

 The graphical user interface (GUI) of the application can be accessed through a modern web browser, requiring no installation or configuration on the client

+> This Docker container is entirely unofficial and not made by the creators of Czkawka.

 ---

 [![Czkawka logo](https://images.weserv.nl/?url=raw.githubusercontent.com/jlesage/docker-templates/master/jlesage/images/czkawka-icon.png&w=110)](https://github.com/qarmin/czkawka)[![Czkawka](https://images.placeholders.dev/?width=224&height=110&fontFamily=monospace&fontWeight=400&fontSize=52&text=Czkawka&bgColor=rgba(0,0,0,0.0)&textColor=rgba(121,121,121,1))](https://github.com/qarmin/czkawka)